 This is how to edit this area up here.

 But what if you wanted more, right?
 You can obviously hard code stuff and become a developer or hire a developer.

 Or let me show you one other cool thing about big commerce, which is the Page Builder.

-I'm going to come into the backend under storefront, my themes, I'm going to click Customize.
+I'm going to come into the backend under storefront, my themes, and I'm going to click Customize.

 This takes me to the Page Builder for big commerce.

 And when you come in here, this can look different, depending on you know what theme you're on.

 But in this particular theme, as it is right now, there is a couple of regions here.

 And these all say drag and drop regions, some of them have this diagonal line background, and some of them are purple, and say global region.

 The difference is that a global region if you put something in is going to apply on multiple pages, and multiple templates throughout the site, wherever that region has been added.